6- Practice problem 5-8. Find the centroid for the shaded area

 Find the Y-bar for the shaded area and the Y-coordinate.

-It is easy to find the Y- bar which is the distance from the Cg of the shaded area to the X-axis by dividing the value of the first moment of area about the X-axis to the area.
-The final value of the Y-bar is equal to 2.3429. for the y coordinate of the cg add one unit, so the value of the y coordinate will be equal to 3.3429.
+It is easy to find the Y-bar, which is the distance from the Cg of the shaded area to the X-axis, by dividing the value of the first moment of area about the X-axis by the area.
+The final value of the Y-bar is equal to 2.3429.
+For the y coordinate of the CG, add one unit, so the value of the y coordinate will be equal to 3.3429.
 Thus I have completed the second requirement for Practice problem 5-8.
 Find the centroid for the shaded area.

-This is the previous post.
-How to find the area and Cg for a circular segment?
+This is a link to the previous post.
+How to find the area and the centroid of a circular segment?